 If we can learn anything from history, long term bets against US corporations (as a collective) never pan out well.
 However, intra-day bets against US performance can prove a profitable strategy assuming the market sentiment is bearish.

 The current market sentiment is in tug of war between the bulls and the bears.
-Recent data from the Financial Industry Regulatory Authority suggests investor margin level debt has reached an all time high.
+Firstly, in April last year, data from the Financial Industry Regulatory Authority revealed investor margin level debt had reached an all time high.

 If you want to learn more about SQQQ, click here.